dtomvan/puntbestanden/README.md

 - `kaput`, a thick bastard of a laptop with a broken screen
 - `feather`, the ultra-light Thinkpad X1 Carbon G8

+# Autounattend
+This repository includes an "autounattend" installer ISO, which:
+- Installs a nested, pre-defined NixOS configuration
+- Without any user interaction required apart from booting it
+- Does not require internet

+To create the iso, run `nix build .#iso`.

+To run an install demo in QEMU, run `nix run .#install-demo`.

+If you do not have access to the secrets in this repo you'll need to comment out the `networking-wifi-passwords` import in order to build it.

 ## For myself: How to bootstrap `localsend-rs` inside of the flake

 - Have one of the private keys corresponding to a pubkey listed in `.sops.yaml`